-Chicken soup with an Indian curry twist!
-My Mulligatawny features chicken, coconut milk, apple, vegetables and rice, for a hearty, warming soup.
+Easy and delicious soup with an Indian curry twist!
+This Mulligatawny soup recipe features chicken, coconut milk, apple, vegetables and rice, for a hearty, warming soup.

-When the weather gets cooler, there is nothing like a bit pot of Mulligatawny Soup to warm you up.
-It’s definitely a soul-soothing soup and particularly suited for Fall, with the addition of a little apple.
+When the weather gets cooler, there is nothing like a big bowl Mulligatawny Soup to warm you up.
+The warm spices make this one a soul-soothing soup and particularly suited for Fall and Winter.

 There are a lot of variations of Mulligatawny soup, some with chicken or beef and vegetables or others with just vegetables.
 Some have rice.
 Others use lentils.
 They all share the wonderful warming flavours of coconut milk and curry.

-The lovely thing about Mulligatawny Soup is that, like a classic Indian curry, it’s so adaptable to a adding a wide variety of vegetables, swapping out the rice for lentils or skipping the chicken and making a vegetarian version that is still wonderfully hearty.
+The lovely thing about Mulligatawny Soup is that, like a classic Indian curry, it’s so adaptable to a adding a wide variety of ingredient options, swapping out the rice for lentils or skipping the chicken and making a vegetarian version that is still wonderfully hearty.

 Chicken: You can use boneless chicken breast or chicken thighs here.
 I most often use chicken breast, myself.
 Alternately, if you have leftover cooked chicken, you can skip the chicken cooking stage.
 Meat from a store-bought rotisserie chicken would also work.

 Curry Paste: I love Madras Curry Paste for this soup.
-I find it a bit more complex in its flavour, than curry powder.
+I find it a bit more complex in its flavour.
 I use Patak’s™ brand myself, which is easily found in the with Indian curry pastes and sauces at most grocery stores.

 Ginger: I’m a big fan of ginger paste and I always have a tube in my fridge.
 If you don’t, substitute ginger powder (just needs a bit) or fresh grated ginger.

-Rice: I use basmati rice.
+Rice: I use basmati rice here.
 You can use white or brown.
-A long-grain rice would work as well.
+A long-grain white rice would work as well.
 As noted above, an alternative to rice in this soup would be red split lentils.

 Apple: Any apple is fine here.
+Granny Smith apples always work well.
 I shred the peeled apple with a box grater.

 Cilantro: Hate cilantro?
 Feel free to skip it or substitute some parsley, for colour.